 Review of products and the problems of collaborative on-line editing tools for editors and writers.
 Suggests sticking with "traditional" mark-up symbols: easily learned, familiar, well developed for the problem domain.
 States pop-up or embedded comments awkward.
 Change tracking does not do well showing extensive formatting changes to users.
 Recommends digital ink (electronic ink) with gesture commands (the mark-up symbols), but commands not executed until approved by author.
 PenEdit (Advanced Pen Technologies), MATE, Red Pencil.

-Proposal to use a DataGlyph (two-dimensional barcode) to having indexable/scannable information at the start of published articles.
+Proposal to use a DataGlyph (two-dimensional barcode) to having indexable/scanable information at the start of published articles.
 Compare to Silverbrook patents of 2004, and to Anoto.
 Note: there was a similar technology for a 2D barcode date for articles already in place in the 1980's?

 Creating of a "handwriting-looking" font from samples of someone's handwriting: refers in claims to automatic classification/categorization based on slope and other characteristics of the characters

-Travelling software program: interpretive code (P-code: compare mobile Java objects) moves from user to user to handle PKI cryptographyic signing and verification.
+Travelling software program: interpretive code (P-code: compare mobile Java objects) moves from user to user to handle PKI cryptographic signing and verification.
 Includes code-signing of program segments, transmit the certificate segment ahead of the program.

-Signed authorization tokens (program authorization information) stating what capabilities (rights/permissions) a program may exersise.
+Signed authorization tokens (program authorization information) stating what capabilities (rights/permissions) a program may exercise.
 Tokens may be co-signed by multiple permission-granting authorities.
 Include checking timestamp and signature of program getting permission.
 Compare with DRM tokens?

 Magic Lens project: application to database systems -- e.g. user requests map with information (from database) as to properties to rent.
 Magic Lens "filter" in window of GUI tool to change how information is display / what information is displayed.